-Second, early on, they set up production in Thailand and, through vertical integration, closely controlled their costs, supply chains, and logistics.
+Second, Pandora set up production in Thailand and, through vertical integration, closely controlled their costs, supply chains, and logistics.

-Lastly, disregarding the Brilliance Collection, Pandora has focused on pieces, gemstones, and synthetic stones that are cheap to produce and source.
-This way, they have been able to mass-market their products, keep costs low and margins high (which they have spent on marketing).
+Lastly, excluding their lab-created diamonds, Pandora has focused on gemstones and synthetic stones that are cheap to produce and source.
+This way, they have been able to mass-market their products and keep costs low and margins high.
+Which, as we’ll see later, they spend on marketing.

-We can’t hide that we’re pretty excited that the largest producer of jewelry in the world has announced they will not only exclusively sell lab-created diamonds but also aim to grow these based on 100% renewable energy (and, in the meantime, carbon offset).
+We can’t hide that we’re pretty excited that the largest producer of jewelry in the world has announced they will not only exclusively sell lab-created diamonds.
+And that they aim to grow these based on 100% renewable energy (and, in the meantime, carbon offset).

-While carbon offsetting is far from perfect, and the usage of renewables could just force someone else to buy dirty energy.
+Carbon offsetting is far from perfect, and the usage of renewables could just force someone else to buy dirty energy.
 But it’s a start.
 We are pleased with Pandora’s commitment to future 100% sustainability, which is only possible with lab-grown diamonds.
 At the same time, the use of lab-created diamonds is also the only guaranteed way to avoid negative societal impact (unlike mined diamonds).

-You can learn much more in our article about the benefits of lab-grown diamonds and why you should avoid mined.
+You can learn much more in our article about the benefits of lab-grown diamonds and why you should avoid mined diamonds.

-Pandora spends a great deal of real estate on their website educating their users about lab-grown diamonds.
-And they manage to do it very well, with short-form videos and easily digestible information explaining the benefits, the 4Cs, etc. So while it’s not in-depth, it’s accurate and honest, unlike, for example, Lightbox Jewelry (aka DeBeers), who gets it mostly wrong in their efforts to discredit lab-created diamonds.
+Pandora allocated a great deal of real estate on their website to educate their users about lab-grown diamonds.
+And they manage to do it very well, with short-form videos and easily digestible information explaining the benefits, the 4Cs, etc. So while it’s not in-depth, it’s accurate and honest.
+Unlike, for example, Lightbox Jewelry (aka DeBeers), which gets it mostly wrong in its efforts to discredit lab-created diamonds.

-Pandora has even hired a celebrity to endorse their Pandora Brilliance lab-grown diamond selection, with several videos featuring said person and a cute story.
+Pandora has even hired celebrities to endorse their diamond selection, with several videos featuring said person and a cute story.
 The latest person to join the rank as Pandora Diamonds spokesperson is Pamela Anderson.

 So, all in all, we’re impressed with their dedication to lab-grown diamonds and drumming up support for the better diamond choice.

-Their dedication is all good and well, but do their brilliance lab-grown diamond offerings stack up?
+Their dedication is all good and well, but do their diamond offerings stack up?

-First of all, Pandora’s Brilliance collection and their approach to jewelry, in general, are fashion jewelry.
+First of all, Pandora’s diamond collection and its approach to jewelry, in general, are fashion jewelry.
 They are not traditional jewelers like Zales or online diamond jewelers such as James Allen or Clean Origin.

-So right off the bat, Pandora is not the right place to go if you are a serious diamond jewelry buyer and want to maximize what you get for your money or get the perfect diamond.
+So right off the bat, Pandora is not the right place to go if you are a serious diamond jewelry buyer and want to get the perfect diamond.

-Therefore, we’ll not be comparing Pandora to the likes of James Allen, Clean Origin, or Ritani, and not even pre-selected offerings such as With Clarity or Ada diamonds.
-Instead, we’ll try our best to review Pandora Brilliance as a fashion jeweler expanding into higher-end, and very importantly, lab-created diamonds.
+Therefore, we’ll not be comparing Pandora to the likes of James Allen, Clean Origin, or Ritani.
+Instead, we’ll try our best to review Pandora as a fashion jeweler expanding into higher-end and, very importantly, lab-created diamonds.

-As of the time of the review, Pandora has 40 different designs to choose between.
+As of the time of the review, Pandora has 40 different designs to choose from.
 This includes carat weight and material variations, so the choices really are minimal.
-In addition, there are no traditional designs such as classic martini diamond studs.
+In addition, there are no traditional designs, such as classic martini diamond studs.

 All designs are bespoke, and this is probably also what you would expect from Pandora.
 Lightbox is the same, but our personal preferences are more towards the designs of Pandora than Lightbox.
 Their designs are a little more clever and thoughtful, while Lightbox Jewelry’s are more, well, distinct.